dnndev/xmp-docs/form-controls/continue-image.md

 *   **AccessKey**: In browsers that support it, this property can be set to a character on the keyboard that can be used to set focus to the control.
 For instance, setting the value to F allows the user to access the control by pressing Alt+F on their keyboard (for Windows machines).

-*   **AlternateText**: Use this attribute's value will be used as the image's "alt" text.
-The "alt" text is generally used by screen reader software used by visually impaired users to identify the content of an image.
+*   **AlternateText**: Use this attribute's value will be used as the image's `alt` text.
+The `alt` text is generally used by screen reader software used by visually impaired users to identify the content of an image.
 It may also be used by search engines.

 *   **BackColor**: Color of the background of the control.